CoderDojoTC/python/docs/trinket/00-introduction.md

 9. [Lists](./08-list.md) - store a list of colors
 10. [Inputs](./11-input.md) - get some input from the user
 11. [Recursion](./12-recursion.md) - create a function that calls itself

+## Additional Labs
+In addition to our core labs, here are a few other labs that your students might find fun: